TellusTalk/Drop_Folder_Portal/README.md

     $ node drop_folder_portal.js

 # Useful when:
-* You want to upload files to the web by  copying them to a folder
+* You want to upload files to the web by simply by copying them to a folder
+* You have an application that uploads files to a web server and want to have a backup mechanism